List of DC Comics characters: G: Adam Fells

 Adam Fells was a hired gun with earth-manipulating abilities, a member of the Injustice Society, and an enemy of the Justice Society of America.
+The Geomancer later appears as a member of the Injustice Society where they attacked the Justice Society of America's headquarters.
+Despite being outnumbered, Wildcat manages to defeat them as Johnny Sorrow escapes after getting what he came for.

-He is later placed in suspended animation by Ultra-Humanite and accidentally killed by Icicle when he tries to free him.
+Ultra-Humanite is revealed to have the Geomancer in suspended animation.
+Icicle tries to free Geomancer from suspended animation, only to accidentally kill him.

 Second version

 An unnamed man with similar powers became the second Geomancer and a member of the Injustice Society.